Learn How to Become a Private Detective through Training and Certification in Ohio

 Private Investigator Salary Information for Ohio*

-According to the Bureau of Labor Statistics (BLS), private investigators earned an annual, average salary of $50,530 as of May 2020.
-The top earners here—those who’ve put in the time and built careers based on their credibility—averaged $75,870 during this time.
+According to the Bureau of Labor Statistics (BLS), private investigators earn an average annual salary of $55,170 in Ohio as of May 2023.
+The top earners here—those who’ve put in the time and built careers based on their credibility—are looking at salaries in the top 10%, which start at $75,590.

 To become a private investigator in Ohio, you must earn a license through the Ohio Department of Public Safety, which requires passing a written exam and a background check, completing at least 4,000 hours (two years) of experience as an investigator (or law enforcement officer or military policeman), and providing proof of liability insurance in the following amounts: